+- A. (x) a student's name;

-B. (x) address (except for students participating in the address confidentiality program act);
+- B. (x) address (except for students participating in the address confidentiality program act);

-C. (x) telephone number;
+- C. (x) telephone number;

-D. () date and place of birth;
+- D. () date and place of birth;

-E. () major field of study;
+- E. () major field of study;

-F. (x) participation in officially recognized activities and sports;
+- F. (x) participation in officially recognized activities and sports;

 G. (x) height and weight, if member of an athletic team;

 H. (x) height if member of an athletic team;

-I. (x) weight, if member of an athletic team which requires disclosure to participate;
+I. ($\overline{\mathbf{x}}$) weight, if member of an athletic team which requires disclosure to participate;

 J. () dates of attendance;

 K. () date of graduation;

 L. (x) awards received;

 M. (x) honor rolls;

 N. (x) scholarships;

 O. (x) telephone numbers for inclusion in school or PTO directories;

-P. (x) school photographs or videos of students participating in school activities, events or programs;
+P. ($\bar{\mathbf{x}}$) school photographs or videos of students participating in school activities, events or programs;

 Q. ()

-he following option should be selected if the Board assigns school email accounts to students per Policy 40.03.
-This option is provided to address potential confidentiality issues presented by Policy 7540.03 and

-is supported by Federal FERPA regulation 34 C.F.R.
+[The following option should be selected if the Board assigns school email accounts to students per Policy 7540.03.
+This option is provided to address potential confidentiality issues presented by Policy 7540.03 and is supported by Federal FERPA regulation 34 C.F.R.
 99.37(d).]